 In the case of Eternal Darkness, maybe this could be called something along the lines of Broke Your Arm Punching Out CthulhuAnd Cthulhu Punched Back, as eleven twelfths of the game take place within the chapters of a book of the fight against an Eldritch Abomination God on the rise spanning history, each chapter focusing on a different character's efforts.
 Every one of these characters was a perfectly ordinary (essentially) and usually quite lovable person who just had to get mixed up in the whole thing, often by being in the wrong place at the wrong time, and even though they usually strike a blow, it's at a dear cost.
 Say, life or sanity.
 Some of the hardest punches are when Ellia, a dancer seeking entertainment in a temple to Kali, finds out that the temple houses yet another Eldritch Abomination God and is made to hold its essence — which keeps her from dying even when she's killed for knowing too much, the last bit not something you know until another character over a thousand years later finds her remains and she passes it on to him and Anthony, a messenger for Charlemagne, gets blasted with a curse meant for Charlemagne that slowly turns him into a zombie and, long story short, by the time he gets to Charlemagne to tell him of impending treachery, he finds out he's too late and is left zombified, unable to die, and alone for centuries until the player, as yet another character, is forced to put him out of his misery themself.
 And he still whispers "Charlemaaagne!" and lets out this pathetic moan now and then, too.
 That Anthony is played by the wonderfully talented Cam Clark helps.

 The Lovecraftian themes of Eternal Darkness lend themselves well to the player punch as only four of the playable characters come out merely scarred for life with most of their mental faculties intact.
 For another example, there's Paul, the very sympathetic priest, who has to fight Anthony later as an enraged zombie.
 He prays for Anthony's soul afterwards which, although arguably futile given the Lovecraftian universe the game exists in, helps bring some closure to poor Anthony.
 Then what happens?
-You get to the end of the chapter and meet a giant... thing that either eats Paul's head or makes it pop like a balloon and there's not a damn thing you can do about it because it's a cutscene.
-Peter Jacobs gets to take that blasted head-eater down later, thankfully.
+You get to the end of the chapter and meet a giant... thing that either crushes him into paste or makes Paul's head pop like a balloon and there's not a damn thing you can do about it because it's a cutscene.
+Peter Jacobs gets to take that blasted monster down later, thankfully.